imaginamundo/default-workspace/README.md

 *To do:* Configure eslinter

 ### Components src
-Used by `structure` and `global`.
+Used by `script`.
 Components will be called by others `.js`.
 Components will not be minified or transpiled alone.

 Can be used by `structure`, `global` and even `components` itself.

-### Structure src
-For specifics `.js`, can be used if you want multiple files for each page.

-Minified and transpiled for every file.

-### Global javascript file
+### Script javascript file
 Common Javascript for every page.

 ### Sass src